skzkesh/Speech-to-Text-Unity/README.md

 <H2 id="architecture">Architecture</H2>
-This is an explain of the "STT" script as the main logic manager of the game. <br>
+**This is an explain of the "STT" script as the main logic manager of the game.**

 1. ```Start()```
 is a built-in method that is called once when a script is first loaded. <br>